common-workflow-language/common-workflow-language/draft-3/concepts.md

 [EMACScript function body](http://www.ecma-international.org/ecma-262/5.1/#sec-13)
 for an anonymous, zero-argument function.
 Expressions must return a valid JSON data type: one of null, string, number, boolean, array, object.
-Implementations must permit any syntatically valid Javascript and account for nesting of parenthesis or braces and that strings that may contain parenthesis or braces when scanning for expressions.
+Implementations must permit any syntactically valid Javascript and account for nesting of parenthesis or braces and that strings that may contain parenthesis or braces when scanning for expressions.